galvinradleyngo/canvasdesigner/README.md

 1. Open `index.html` in your preferred browser.
 2. Choose an activity type and customize its content in the left-hand panel.
 3. Use **Save activity** to keep work-in-progress in Firebase Cloud Firestore.
+If the network is unavailable, Canvas Designer Studio falls back to private local storage and syncs again the next time Firestore is reachable.
 Saved activities appear in the dropdown for easy retrieval on any device.
 4. Preview the interaction on the right.
 Use the toggle to pause or resume entrance animations.
 5. Copy the generated embed snippet from the **Embed code** section or open the dialog for a full-screen view.
 Paste the snippet into the Canvas LMS HTML editor.